UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Mary_Tsingou_Menzel.md

 summertime and do some work.

 Of course, Nick Metropolis was our Group Leader.
-From what I understood, they started the design of the MANIAC the same time that [von Neumann](/John_von_Neumann "John von Neumann") started the design of the Johnniac, and we were supposed to keep the things going in a parallel direction; but most of the guys that were designing it were really young, almost in their early twenties; and for some reason, from what I understand, we veered from what they were doing at Princeton, and we got ours to work, and they never got theirs to work\!
-So whatever \[the Los Alamos group\] did, they did the right thing.
+From what I understood, they started the design of the MANIAC the same time that von Neumann(John_von_Neumann "John von Neumann") started the design of the Johnniac, and we were supposed to keep the things going in a parallel direction; but most of the guys that were designing it were really young, almost in their early twenties; and for some reason, from what I understand, we veered from what they were doing at Princeton, and we got ours to work, and they never got theirs to work\!
+So whatever \the Los Alamos group\ did, they did the right thing.
 That was MANIAC I, and that’s where I worked for most of the time: MANIAC I.

 Like I said, I did a lot of programming for Stan Ulam and John Pasta.
 In